Data In

 • Optimized for high-frequency price updates from external systems

-• If you are using "separate prices" you should always use this endpoint for price updates
+• If you're using separate prices, always use this endpoint for updates

 Order Import

-Batch import orders when importing from external systems.
-Use this only for orders that don’t need to trigger workflows, like import of POS orders, or imported orders from other (legacy?) systems:
+Batch import orders should only be used when importing from external systems for orders that don't need to trigger workflows, such as:

 POST /api/orders/ImportMany